jaszlo/OnlyKeys/README.md

 ## Default Controlls
 By default the following are the key bindings.
 Feel free to change them.
 You can also have Camera and Slot movement on different keys if you like.
+If you want to get rid of the warning for the overlap in key bindings with no conflict I recommend [this](https://modrinth.com/mod/nokeybindwarnings) mod that allows you to turn them off.

 - `F4` Enable/Disable OnlyKeys